By Laura Strachan, volunteer writer

 Depends if you want to be fast or economical, or prefer less hassle.

-For example, a direct trip from Main St. & Danforth Ave. to Union Station on the Danforth GO costs $4.40 cash (or $3.70 with PRESTO) and takes about 14 minutes.
-A trip from Main St. & Danforth Ave. on the subway costs $3.25 cash (or $3.10 with PRESTO) but takes about 36 minutes.
-This trip also includes a stopover and train change.
+For example: a direct trip from Main St. & Danforth Ave. to Union Station on the GO train costs $4.40 cash (or $3.70 with PRESTO) and takes about 14 minutes.
+A trip from Main St. & Danforth Ave. on the subway costs $3.35 cash (or $3.30 with PRESTO) but takes about 36 minutes.
+This trip also includes a stopover and subway line change.

 I am a tourist.